-The Reading Fightin Phils, of the Eastern League and briefly in Double-A Northeast, generated a short-lived controversy with their October 2012 announcement of a nickname change.
+The Reading Fightin Phils, formerly of the Eastern League and briefly in Double-A Northeast, generated a short-lived controversy with their October 2012 announcement of a nickname change.
 The Philadelphia Phillies farmhands play their home games at FirstEnergy Stadium in Reading, PA.

 The controversy was grounded in both tradition and being baseball's version of a favorite son.
 After years of being buffeted by affiliation and franchise changes, Reading - which is in the Phils' protected territory - joined Philly's farm system in 1967.
 Thus, a Phillies team in the Phillies' backyard that had gone by "Reading Phillies" with an aka of "R-Phils" for nearly a half a century had said: "We're changing brands."
 With many fans assuming "Phillies" was being abandoned, controversy was no surprise and might even have been the publicity-generating goal.
 It was quickly quelled by the November 4th reveal: "Fightin Phils" - a throwback to the 1950s Phillies "Whiz Kids".

 The Fightins play Copa de la Diversión Hispanic engagement campaign games as Luchadores de Reading (Reading Wrestlers).